Lost (2023 film)

+At the 2023 Filmfare OTT Awards, Lost received 4 nominations – Best Web Original Film, Best Director in a Web Original Film (Roy Chowdhury), Best Actress in a Web Original Film (Gautam) and Best Supporting Actor in a Web Original Film (Kapur).

 Plot

-Inspired by true events, Lost charts the story of a young woman crime reporter who is working on a story of sudden disappearance of a young theatre activist.
+Inspired by true events, "Lost" charts the story of a young woman crime reporter who is working on a story of sudden disappearance of a young theatre activist.
 The layered story aims to represent the idea of lost values and integrity.